David Edward Jackson

-David Edward “Davey” Jackson (1788 – December 24, 1837) was an American pioneer, trapper, fur trader, and explorer.
+David Edward Jackson (c.
+1788 – December 24, 1837) was an American pioneer, trapper, fur trader, and explorer.

 Davey Jackson has often been referenced to as a son of the American Revolution.
-His father Edward Jackson and his Uncle George Jackson, both served as Virginian Militia Officers during the Revolutionary War.
+His father Edward Jackson and his Uncle George Jackson both served as Virginian Militia Officers during the Revolutionary War.
 During the War of 1812, Jackson was commissioned as an Ensign in the 19th Infantry in Virginia.

-The family had two other Military Patriots.
-Genealogy records show that War of 1812 hero and seventh President of the United States, Andrew Jackson, was his older cousin.
-His nephew, Colonel Thomas J. “Stonewall” Jackson, led the victorious battle against the Union at Harper’s Ferry, Maryland, during the Civil War in 1862.
+The Jackson family included several notable military patriots.
+Genealogical records show that Colonel Thomas J. “Stonewall” Jackson, who famously led the Confederate victory at Harper’s Ferry, Maryland, in 1862, was the nephew of David Edward Jackson, founder of Jackson Hole.
+Despite their shared last name, however, they were not related to President Andrew Jackson, whose family came from South Carolina and had Scots-Irish roots.

 Davey Jackson was born in Buckhannon, Virginia (present day West Virginia), on October 30, 1788, into a prominent family.
 In addition to learning the business, farming, hunting and surveying skills of his father, he was educated at the Virginia Randolph Academy.
 In 1809, at age 21, he married Juliet Norris and the couple had four children.

 In 1822, Jackson saw an ad in a Missouri newspaper, seeking young men to travel the Missouri River to the Rocky Mountains, to be employed as guides, hunters, explorers and trappers with the Rocky Mountain Trading Company.
 Although his wife was against the idea, Jackson saw this as a great opportunity to explore and gain wealth.
 He joined the company, along with many other young men, such as Jim Bridger, William Sublette, and Jedediah Smith, while his wife and children remained in Virginia.